e3-/resolve/docs/source/user_guide/getting_started.md

 We recommend using the [Anaconda](https://www.continuum.io/downloads) Python distribution and package manager.
 You can also use [Miniconda](https://docs.conda.io/en/latest/miniconda.html), which is a smaller version that only includes `conda` not all the default packages.
-During the installation process, we recommend selecting the "Add Anaconda2 to my PATH environment variable" option so that we have easy access to the `conda` command from the command line.
+During the installation process, we recommend selecting the "Add Anaconda3 to my PATH environment variable" option so that you have easy access to the `conda` command from the command line.

 ```{note}
 If you run into any `conda not recognized` or `command not found: conda` messages in the command line in the following steps,